Reactions to Innocence of Muslims: Egypt

 In Egypt, the protest was organized by Wesam Abdel-Wareth, a Salafist leader and president of Egypt's Hekma television channel, who called for a gathering on September 11 at 5 pm in front of the United States Embassy, to protest against a film that he thought was named Muhammad's Trial.
-However, Eric Trager, an experts at the Washington Institute for Near East Policy, has said that the protest was in fact announced on August 30 by Jamaa Islamiya, to release Omar Abdel Rahman.
+However, Eric Trager, an expert at the Washington Institute for Near East Policy, has said that the protest was in fact announced on August 30 by Jamaa Islamiya, to release Omar Abdel Rahman.
 After the trailer for the film began circulating, Nader Bakkar, the Egyptian Salafist al-Nour Party's spokesman, and Muhammad al-Zawahiri, the brother of al-Qaeda leader Ayman al Zawihiri, called for Egyptians to assemble outside of the American embassy.

 About 3,000 demonstrators, many of them from the ultraconservative Salafi movement, responded to his call.
 A dozen men were then reported to have scaled the embassy walls, after which one of them tore down the flag of the United States and replaced it with a black Islamist flag with the inscription of the shahada: "There is no god but Allah and Muhammad is the messenger of Allah".
 Some of the protesters also wrote "There is no God but Allah" on the compound walls.
 According to Sherine Tadros of Al Jazeera, the protestors demanded that the film be taken "out of circulation" and that some of the protestors would stay at the site until that happens.
 Thousands of Egyptian riot police were at the embassy following the breach of the walls; they eventually persuaded the trespassers to leave the compound without the use of force.
 After that, only a few hundred protesters remained outside the compound.
 Reports that the United States Marines were not allowed to carry live ammunition by the State Department were later proven to be incorrect.

 Egypt's prime minister Hesham Qandil said "a number" of protesters later confessed to getting paid to participate.
 He did not say whether the government knew or suspected who paid the protesters.

 On September 14, in the town of Sheikh Zuweid in the Sinai Peninsula, protesters stormed a compound of the Multinational Force and Observers, designed to monitor the peace treaty between Egypt and Israel.
 The peacekeeping force opened fire on the protesters.
 Two members of the peacekeeping force were wounded.

 Ahmad Fouad Ashoush, a Salafist Muslim cleric, issued a fatwa saying: "I issue a fatwa and call on the Muslim youth in America and Europe to do this duty, which is to kill the director, the producer and the actors and everyone who helped and promoted the film."
 Another Muslim cleric, Ahmed Abdullah (a.k.a.
 Abu Islam) tore up the Bible and threw the torn pages on the ground during the September 11 embassy attack.